Parker2027/CHE120-Project/README.md

-Original files for this project were taken from clear-code-projects with their permission
+Original files for this project were taken from clear-code-projects with their permission.

 This project is published under the Creative Commons Zero (CC0) license.